nkarimeddiny/portfolio_tracker/readme.md

 Portfolio Tracker offers investors a tool for comparing portfolio performance to overall market performance.
+Whenever you update your portfolio by adding or subtracting money from stocks, you also add or subtract money from an imaginary S&P 500 index fund.
+Over time, you can compare your portfolio's dollar value to the S&P 500 index fund's dollar value, and see exactly how your investments have performed relative to the market.

-I built it using the Python/webapp2 framework, with JQuery for the frontend logic, and it's hosted on Google App Engine.
+I built Portfolio Tracker using the Python/webapp2 framework, with JQuery for the frontend logic, and it's hosted on Google App Engine.
 Stock prices are obtained from Quandl.

 The url for the app is nk-stocks1.appspot.com, and a demo video is available at vimeo.com/103757550.